To view status and configure one or more switches that are already added and part of a CloudTrax network, follow these steps:

 The following things can be configured from the general tab, in the switch pane and will apply to the switch as a whole

 You can view the Spanning Tree Protocol root bridge info in this page too.
-Note that enabling or disabling STP is done from the Configure > Switches page, since it is typically enabled network wide on all switches.
-Note that the switches will have STP on by default (or on factory reset) and set to RSTP
+Note that enabling or disabling STP is done from the Configure > Switches page since it is typically enabled network wide on all switches.

 We will be enabling additional functionality in future releases.
 If you have additional configuration requirements, contact support.